-Notes receivable from participants represent participant loans that are recorded at their unpaid principal balance plus any accrued but unpaid interest.
-Interest income on notes receivable from participants is recorded when it is earned.
-No allowance for credit losses has been recorded as of December 31, 2010 or 2009.
+Notes receivable from participants represent participant loans that are recorded at their unpaid principal balance, plus any accrued but unpaid interest.
+Interest income on notes receivable from participants is recorded when it is earned and is reported within interest and dividends on the statement of changes in net assets.
+No allowance for credit losses has been recorded as of December 31, 2011 or 2010.
 If a participant ceases to make loan repayments and the plan administrator deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.